 Basic Java Mapping for Operations

-As we saw in the mapping for interfaces, for each operation on an interface, the proxy class contains a corresponding member function with the same name.
+As we saw in the mapping for interfaces, for each operation on an interface, the proxy interface contains a corresponding method with the same name.
 To invoke an operation, you call it via the proxy.
 For example, here is part of the definitions for our file system:

 name operation returns a value of type

 string.
 Given a proxy to an object of type

 Node, the client can invoke the operation as follows:

 idempotent qualifier to a Slice operation.
 As far as the signature for the corresponding proxy method is concerned,

 idempotent has no effect.
 For example, consider the following interface:

 idempotent affects an aspect of operation invocation, not interface, it makes sense for the two methods to be mapped the same.

 In Parameters in Java